 After the Legislature approves funding for the system via the Annual Appropriations Act, the Governor may veto individual line items, which are subject to override by the General Assembly.
-Following completion of the final Appropriations Act, usually in late March or early April, the Board of Regents (BOR) approves the allocations to individual USG schools, generally at its April meeting.
+Following completion of the final Appropriations Act the Board of Regents (BOR) approves the allocations to individual USG schools.
+In FY2021 due to the on-going COVID-19 pandemic, additional state appropriations were not available to support the funding formula.
+Instead all state agencies, including BOR and Georgia Tech, had to reduce their state appropriations.
+The Resident Instruction portion of Georgia Tech State Appropriation budget was reduced by 8.7%.
 Besides formula funding, the Legislature earmarks funds for specific programs, such as funding for the Georgia Tech Research Institute (GTRI) and the Enterprise Innovation Institute (EI).
+Both GTRI and EI2 state appropriation budgets were reduced in FY2021.

-Tuition and Fees: Following the General Assembly's approval of the state budget, the BOR approves tuition and fee levels for Georgia Tech and other institutions by student classification - graduate, undergraduate, resident, and non-resident.
+Tuition and Fees: The BOR approves tuition and fee levels for Georgia Tech and other institutions by student classification - graduate, undergraduate, resident, and non-resident.
+In FY2021 the BOR did not adjust the tuition rates.
 At the same time the BOR determines institutions' mandatory fee levels based on recommendations from institutions' presidents.
 At Georgia Tech the President receives recommendations from the Mandatory Student Fee Advisory Committee, comprised of eight students and four faculty/staff.

-The President generally approves the elective fees, which are paid by students on the basis of their optional utilization of services and facilities.
+The President approves the elective fees, which are paid by students on the basis of their optional utilization of services and facilities.
 These fees are then reported to the BOR for posting on their website.
-These include housing and dining fees paid by students and parking fees paid by both students and employees.
+The BOR approves housing and dining fees and selected other non-mandatory fees, but the president approves most elective student fees including parking, laboratory, application, and other miscellaneous fees.